-NetworkingSmart devices will use a wide range of embedded sensors to communicate and interact with their environment, broadening the array of methods for sending and gathering data.
-Network pros will need top-notch skills in designing, maintaining and optimizing large-scale traffic across secure, reliable and redundant backbones that connect different destinations.
-Knowledge of typical wireless (WPA/WEP or 3G/4G) connections will be in high demand, along with the ability to support RFID (radio frequency identification) and emerging wireless protocols like Bluetooth Low Energy.
-Providing for diversity of content and understanding the underlying application flow will also be vital for networkers to support critical data ranging from text messages to audio and video.
+NetworkingSmart devices wield a variety of sensors and applications to communicate with their environment.
+Getting these devices to interact effectively demands a wide array of networking tools and techniques.
+Network pros will need top-notch skills in designing, maintaining and optimizing large-scale traffic across secure, reliable and redundant backbones.
+Working knowledge of WiFi and other wireless (3G/4G/5G) connection methods will be in high demand, along with the ability to support Radio Frequency Identification (RFID) and Near Field Communication (NFC), and wireless protocols that don't consume a lot of battery power - such as Bluetooth Low Energy (BLE) and ZigBee.
+Providing for diversity of content and understanding the underlying application flow will also be vital for IT pros supporting this critical data network.

 The list of marketable skills in the Internet of Things will continue to grow as new business challenges and tech breakthroughs arise.
 I will continue to update this post with the latest & greatest IoT skill sets as they emerge.